Most Effective Products

 Drywood Termite Control: How To Get Rid of Drywood Termites

-Drywood Termites are a lesser-known species of termite, accounting for only 10% termite problems and wood destruction to homes in the United States.
-While they may be a smaller issue percentage-wise compared to the destruction inflicted by subterranean termites, Drywood termites are still a large threat to a home.
+Drywood termites are a lesser-known species of termite, accounting for only 10% of termite problems and wood destruction in homes in the United States.
+While they may be a smaller issue percentage-wise compared to the destruction inflicted by subterranean termites, drywood termites are still a large threat to a home.

-Drywood Termites are primarily found in the southern coastal areas and are saturated in a strip along the southern border of the United States ranging from California all the way to Florida.
-They are especially plentiful in states like California, Florida, Louisiana and Texas.
+Drywood Termites are primarily found in the southern coastal areas.
+They are saturated in a strip along the southern border of the United States, ranging from California to Florida.
+They are especially plentiful in states like California, Florida, Louisiana, and Texas.

-Due to their tendency to build nests in wood itself rather than underground like Subterranean Termites, Drywood Termites create elaborate tunnels and chambers inside of wood which they connect by digging small tunnels to travel.
-These tunnels and passageways are well-maintained and cleaned as Drywood termites push wood pellets out from their galleries such as frass.
+Due to their tendency to build nests in wood rather than underground, like subterranean termites, drywood termites create elaborate tunnels and chambers inside wood.
+They connect these tunnels and passageways by digging small tunnels to travel.
+These tunnels and passageways are well-maintained and cleaned as drywood termites push wood pellets out from their galleries, such as frass.

-Drywood termites have different behaviors and tendencies compared to Subterranean Termites and therefore, they need a different treatment approach when it comes to eliminating them from your home.
-Our DIY treatment guide below will show you exactly what you need to do to kill Drywood Termite infestations in your home and end the destruction.
+Drywood termites have different behaviors and tendencies compared to subterranean termites, and therefore, they need a different treatment approach to eliminate them from your home.
+Our DIY treatment guide below will show you exactly what you need to do to kill drywood termite infestations in your home and end the destruction.

 Identification

-Before you can carry out a treatment program, you need to first identify what flying termites like Drywood Termites look like to be sure that it is the pest you are dealing with.
+Before you can carry out a treatment program, you must first identify what flying termites, like drywood termites, look like to be sure that it is the pest you are dealing with.
 Misidentification will lead to wasted efforts using the wrong pesticides, not to mention wasted time and money.

-• Drywood Termites differ from other termites because they are known to invade pieces of furniture, wood flooring, the frames of homes and any other area with dried wood, which is why they are named "drywood termites".
+• Drywood termites differ from other termites because they are known to invade pieces of furniture, wood flooring, home frames, and any other area with dried wood, which is why they are named "dry wood termites."

-• Drywood Termites colonize within wood and have various members--swarmers, reproductives, soldiers, and workers.
+• Drywood Termites colonize within the wood and have various members--swarmers, reproductives, soldiers, and workers.

 • The drywood termite swarmers (or alates) are winged.
 Once mature, they leave the original colony and are responsible for producing new colonies.

-• The body is a reddish-brown color and they are approximately half an inch long and have two pair of wings equal in length.
-If you see this stage of termite inside or outside your home it should be cause for concern since it is an indication that your home is possibly infested.
+• The body is reddish-brown, and the termites are approximately half an inch long and have two pairs of wings equal in length.
+If you see this stage of termites inside or outside your home, it should be cause for concern since it indicates that your home is possibly infested.

-• Next, there are the reproductives known as the king and queen that stay within the colony the full span of their lives.
-The kings can reach over half an inch long and the queens will be even longer because of their large egg-producing bellies.
+• Next are the reproductives, known as the king and queen, who stay within the colony for the full span of their lives.
+The kings can reach over half an inch long, and the queens will be even longer because of their large egg-producing bellies.

-• Soldier termites are approximately one-quarter inch long, their bodies are cream-colored, their head is rectangular shaped and an orange color.
+• Soldier termites are approximately one-quarter inch long, their bodies are cream-colored, and their head is rectangular shaped and orange-colored.
 They have large mandibles with serrated edges and are used to protect the colony from intruders.

-• Finally, you have the workers that are cream-colored, about 3/16th of an inch long.
+• Finally, you have the workers, which are cream-colored and about 3/16 of an inch long.
 The workers are responsible for damaging the structure by eating the wood to collect cellulose.
 The majority of termites consist of worker termites.

 Inspection